And the answer is that it can either make the book or it breaks, in this case, the book Untruth Untruth by Abhishek Verma has mightily impressed me.

 In the beginning, the pace of the story kind of felt slow.
-Maybe because of its characters buildup.
-But as I plowed on further into the story, it took a much faster pace.
+Maybe because of its character’s buildup.
+But as I ploughed on further into the story, it took a much faster pace.

 The book left me speechless.
 At every turn of the page, I had to remind myself to breathe.

 As you near the end, the story grips you into its clutches.
 And you’d want to know what’s going to happen next.
-Characters in the book are quite impressive.
+The characters in the book are quite impressive.
 But memorizing too many characters becomes a daunting task.

 Do I recommend this book?

 Yes, Yes and Yes.
-If you don’t mind reading big books, then this book is for yours.
+If you don’t mind reading big books, then this book is for you.
 A perfect travel companion for a long trip.
-This book “Untruth, Untruth”, won’t fail to impress you.
+This book ‘Untruth, Untruth’, won’t fail to impress you.